 Note: To use the Apple Remote with DVD movies or ripped CD media on the MacBook Air, use the MacBook Air SuperDrive.
 Using the Apple Remote with DVD movies or burned or ripped CD media through the Remote Disc feature is not supported on MacBook Air.

-Refer to Knowledge Base article 307316: MacBook Air: Remote Disc does not play DVD movies or ripped CD media
+Refer to kBase TS1576: "MacBook Air: 'The original item cannot be found' when trying to access DVD movies or audio CDs with Remote Disc"